Funding for local loan programs

 Local loan programs exist on both the east and west sides of the state.
-While most Puget Sound counties have joined the Regional Loan Program (RLP), San Juan and Skagit Counties continue their independent programs.
+While most Washington counties have joined the Regional Loan Program (RLP), San Juan County continues their independent program.
 Spokane Conservation District in Eastern Washington also runs a successful OSS repair, replacement, and connection local loan program.

 San Juan County

 San Juan County provides financing for OSS repair and replacements throughout the county, focusing on failures posing risks to public health or water quality.